guidance-guarantee-programme/pension_guidance/content/making_money_last.md

 description: What to consider when working out how long your pension money will last, including your retirement date, age, costs and how your income will change.
 ---

-#Plan how long your money needs to last
+# Make your money last

 Knowing how long your money needs to last depends on when you want to start taking it and what your future plans are.
 For example, you may wish to continue working when you reach [State Pension age](https://www.gov.uk/calculate-state-pension/y/age) or after the retirement date on your pension.